moorepants/moorepants.info/content/pages/research.rst

 My research is centered around the general topic of human mobility.
 I work on vehicle and assistive device design, simulation, analysis, and control of human locomotion and manually controlled vehicles, and engineering computation software development.
-I lead the `Laboratorium of Marvelous Mechanical Motum`_ and advise undergraduate and graduate students researchers in the BioMechanical Engineering Department at Delft University of Technology.
+I lead the `TU Delft Bicycle Laboratorium`_ and advise undergraduate and graduate students researchers in the BioMechanical Engineering Department at Delft University of Technology.

-.. _Laboratorium of Marvelous Mechanical Motum: https://mechmotum.github.io
+.. _TU Delft Bicycle Laboratorium: https://mechmotum.github.io

 Research Statements
 ===================